Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Preprocessing a Given Input

-\section{Preprocessing a given input}
+\section{Preprocessing a Given Input}

-Next, we perform a second preprocessing phase that actually considers the input curves $P$ and $Q$.
-Our eventual goal is to compute the intersection of $\reach(P,Q)$ with the cell boundaries, while taking advantage of the data structure from Section~\ref{sec:lookup}.
+Next, we perform a second preprocessing phase that considers the input curves $P$ and $Q$.
+Our eventual goal is to compute the intersection of $\reach(P,Q)$ with the cell boundaries, taking advantage of the data structure from Section~\ref{sec:lookup}.
 For this, we aggregate the cells of $\FSD(P,Q)$ into (concrete) elementary boxes consisting of $\tau \times \tau$ cells.
 There are $n^2/\tau^2$ such boxes.
-Note that we can avoid rounding issues by either duplicating vertices or handling a small part of $\FSD(P,Q)$ without lookup tables.
+We may avoid rounding issues by either duplicating vertices or handling a small part of $\FSD(P,Q)$ without lookup tables.

 The goal is to determine the signature for each elementary box $S$.
-However, at this point this is not quite possible yet, because the full signature of $S$ depends on the intersection of $\reach(P,Q)$ with the lower and left boundary of $S$.
-Nonetheless, we can find the partial signature, in which the positions of $s_0, t_0$ (the reach-door) in the (partial) door-orders $\sigma_i^r$, $\sigma_j^c$ are still to be determined.
+At this point, this is not quite possible yet, since the signature depends on the intersection of $\reach(P,Q)$ with the lower and left boundary of $S$.
+Nonetheless, we can find the incomplete signature, in which the positions of $s_0, t_0$ (the reach-door) in the (incomplete) door-orders $\sigma_i^r$, $\sigma_j^c$ are still to be determined.

-We aggregate the columns of $\FSD(P,Q)$ into vertical \emph{strips}, each corresponding to a single column of elementary boxes (that is, $\tau$ consecutive columns of cells in $\FSD(P,Q)$).
+We aggregate the columns of $\FSD(P,Q)$ into vertical \emph{strips}, each corresponding to a single column of elementary boxes (i.e., $\tau$ consecutive columns of cells in $\FSD(P,Q)$).
 See Figure~\ref{fig:fsdstrips}.

 Let $A$ be such a strip.
 It corresponds to a subcurve $P'$ of $P$ with $\tau$ edges.
-The following lemma implies that we can build a data structure for $A$ such that, given any segment of $Q$, we can efficiently find its partial door-order within the elementary box in $A$.
+The following lemma implies that we can build a data structure for $A$ such that, given any segment of $Q$, we can efficiently find its incomplete door-order within the elementary box in $A$.

-\begin{lemma} There exists a constant $c$, such that the following holds: given a subcurve $P'$ with $\tau$ edges, we can compute in $O(\tau^c)$ time a data structure that requires $O(\tau^c)$ space and that allows us to determine the partial door-order of any line segment on $Q$ in time $O(\log \tau)$. \end{lemma}
+\begin{lemma} Given a subcurve $P'$ with $\tau$ edges, we can compute in $O(\tau^6)$ time a data structure that requires $O(\tau^6)$ space and that allows us to determine the incomplete door-order of any line segment on $Q$ in time $O(\log \tau)$. \end{lemma}